 — Victor Mustar (@victormustar) March 23, 2023

 For creators and AI artists, more control is exciting.
-But with such granular editing power, the potential for subtle manipulation and misinformation grows.
-It's easier now to create content that looks real but is either entirely fabricated, or even partly altered.
+But with granular editing power, the potential for subtle manipulation grows.
+It's easier now to create content that looks real but is either entirely fabricated or partly altered.
 Seeing is no longer believing.

 The impact is already being felt.
 Misinformation can hurt people or divert attention during critical moments.
-We've seen how altered content can mislead the public.
-Viral deepfakes in relation to hurricane Helene could direct essential resources or waste valuable time.
+Viral deepfakes related to hurricane Helene could misdirect essential resources or waste valuable time.

 AI-generated images are becoming increasingly difficult to detect.